mak-gitdev/HA_enoceanmqtt/README.md

 1. ### Normal usage
 Enoceanmqtt works as usual.
-The Home Assistant overlay is only in charge of creating automatically nd managing MQTT devices in Home Assistant.
+The Home Assistant overlay is only in charge of creating automatically and managing MQTT devices in Home Assistant.
 At startup, all specified devices are created or updated in Home Assistant such that the user can directly interact with the device.
 Your devices will be available in Home Assistant under the MQTT integration's devices and entities.

 1. ### Delete your device from Home Assistant
 If you want to delete your device from Home Assistant:
- - Remove your device from the enoceanmqtt device configuration file
+ - Remove your device from the enoceanmqtt device configuration file.
+You can at this stage, restart the addon and not follow the next steps.
+Follow the next steps if you don't want to restart the addon
  - Browse to the devices of MQTT integration
  - Click on your device
  - Click on the delete button in the configuration section

-You can then rediscover your device again as aforementioned.

 ## Supported Devices
-Note: If your device is not supported yet, please feel free to ask me for adding your device or feel free to add it to *__`mapping.yaml`__* and make a pull request.
+**Note**: If your device is not supported yet, please feel free to ask me for adding your device through the discussion panel.
+Or feel free to add it to *__`mapping.yaml`__* and make a pull request (see [adding new devices](https://github.com/mak-gitdev/HA_enoceanmqtt#adding-new-devices) for more details).
  - [x] `D2-01-0B`
  - [x] `D2-01-0C`
  - [ ] `D2-01-0F` (not tested)